 3. Mask it up.

 You don’t need to always to use a mask independently of your regular wash-and-care routine in the shower; you can totally use a hair mask while you wash your body, or while you shave.
-Using an in-shower mask, like Catwalk by TIGI Oatmeal & Honey Mask, is a great treat for damaged hair.
-Just apply like conditioner and rinse out a few minutes later for a more serious shot of hydration.
+Using an in-shower mask is a great treat for damaged hair.
+Just apply the mask like a conditioner and rinse it out a few minutes later for a more serious shot of hydration.

 Not every hair type needs a leave-in hair product, although some, like drier and curlier hair types, can definitely benefit from one.
-It’s more advisable to use the right shower and post-showering products for your hair type, i.e. if you have finer hair that tends to go limp, use the right shampoo and conditioner to target those concerns, together with a lighter-wearing pre-styler (we love S Factor by TIGI Papaya Leave-In Moisture Spray for this reason!).
-And as always, too much of a good thing is not always the right thing.
+It’s more advisable to use the right shower and post-showering products for your hair type, i.e. if you have finer hair that tends to go limp, use the right shampoo and conditioner to target those concerns, together with a lighter-wearing pre-styler.
+And as always, too much of a good thing is not always the right thing!